acastellar/Arbitrary-Field-Control/README.md

 * Mac you should install MoltenVK, GLFW, and GLM with brew (or manually)

-There is no file configuration support as this is a prototype, but editing the code (in src) to change the number of particles, vertices, uniform buffers, and shaders is easy.
+There is no file configuration support as this is a prototype, but editing the code to change the number of particles, vertices, uniform buffers, and shaders is easy.

 I intend to come back to this prototype in the future to add file configuration, fields, and control mechanisms.